NoNotNotes/Yuubi/NoNotNotes/A113/Communication.md

 	- Client: "Those night nurses must just sit around and talk all night.
 They didn't answer my call light for over an hour."
 Nurse: "I'll have you know we literally run around even at night.
 You're not the only client, you know."
 4. **Challenging**: making clients prove their statement or perspective.
 This disregards the feelings of the client, and makes the client feel as thought it is necessary to defend their position.
 This can also make them double-down.
 	- Client: "I feel as if I am dying."
 Nurse: "How can you feel that way when your pulse rate is 60?"
-5. **Probing**: aking for information chiefly out of curiosity rather than for the intention of assistance.
+5. **Probing**: asking for information chiefly out of curiosity rather than for the intention of assistance.
 These often take on the form of **"Why" questions** that can place the client in a defensive position.
     - Client: "I didn't ask the doctor when he was here."
 Nurse: "Why didn't you?"
 6. **Testing**
 7. **Rejecting**
-8. **Changing Topics and Subjects**
+8. **Changing Topics and Subjects**: directing the communication into areas of self-interest rather than the client's concerns
-9. **Unwarranted Reassurance**
+9. **Unwarranted Reassurance**: clichés or other comforting statements of advice that reassure the patient can block the fears, feelings, and other thoughts of the client.
+	- "Everything will turn out alright."
+	- "You'll be fine.
+Don't worry."
 10. **Passive Judgment**: giving **opinions** and approving responses, **moralizing**, or implying one's own values.
 These imply that the client must follow the nurse's thinking, fostering client dependence.
 	- "That's good."
 "That's bad."
 	- "You shouldn't do that."